laboon/CS_Capstone/capstone-outline.md

 Since student schedules are often hard to reconcile, I recommend you use a chat application such as Slack or HipChat to stay in touch with each other, even when you cannot meet in person.

 As this is a capstone course, you are expected to be self-motivated and independent.
 This may mean learning a new language, framework, architecture, etc.  Professional software engineers are often expected to learn these things independently, and you should be prepared to do so as well.
 If you are unfamiliar with where to find training materials or information for a particular subject, you may discuss it with Professor Laboon, but the onus is entirely on you to learn anything additional you need to know to complete the project.

-## Thoughts / Quesstions

-Static roles vs dynamic? (switching every sprint)

-Textbook (for Agile methodology) or no?
-I don't think it's necessary, but would like to go over expectations in class.
-  * Thinking I can recommend one, but not make it mandatory